justloop/navigator/README.md

 	       // DConfig is the configuration for discovery client, optional, default use default discovery config DConfig *discovery.Config

+	       // KeyHashFunc is the customized key hash function, if return 0, it will use default hash function as well KeyHashFunc func(key string) uint32

 	       // Strategy is the partition strategy, optional, default IdentityStrategy, will resolve key to key itself and map key to a server
 	       Strategy partition.Strategy